61c-teach/sp20-lab-starter/lab13/README.md

 * Which version of your code runs faster, chunks or adjacent?
 What do you think the reason for this is?
 Explain to the person checking you off.

 #### Exercise 3:
 * Show your manual fix to `dotp.c` that gets speedup over the single threaded case.
 * Show your fix for `dotp.c`, and explain the difference in performance.

 ### Part2

-Start your server: `./server_process`, make two consecutive reqeusts to any file, verify that the second request is immediately served.
+Start your server: `./server_process`, make two consecutive requests to any file, verify that the second request is immediately served.